-Stacy Caprio of Accelerated Growth Marketing recommends, “carefully setting up the promotion so off the bat it wouldn’t hurt your bottom line.
+Stacy Caprio of Accelerated Growth Marketing recommends, “carefully setting up the promotion so it won’t hurt your bottom line off the bat.
 To do this, you can calculate your profit margin per item and make sure your discount is still above this point and in the profitable range.”
 This is easy to do with a modern point of sale solution.
 During and following the promotion, she also advises paying close attention to your bottom line: “Double check to make sure it was a profitable time period.
 If it wasn’t, you will want to make sure not to run such a steep discount in the future.”

 Take advantage of the space near the point of purchase and point of sale.
 POS marketing can make big changes to your bottom line.
 We all know what these items look like (how else would you know what Kirstie Alley has been up to for the last two decades?), but it’s universal because it works well.
 Choose items that are more likely to be impulse buys or small products that customers may have forgotten while shopping.
 The space around your point of sale system is some of the most valuable in your retail store, so give it the attention it deserves.
 Check out our point of sale marketing blog for a more detailed look.

 Offering a straight discount on all products is one of the most effective promotional strategies for attracting both returning and new customers.
 It’s straightforward and applies to every client that walks through your doors.
 They are also less risky because you’ll know exactly how the discount will affect your profits from the beginning.